testing-library/eslint-plugin-testing-library/README.md

 }
 ```

-TODO: Then configure the rules you want to use under the rules section.
+Then configure the rules you want to use under the rules section.

 ```json
 {